Union violence in the United States: Early 20th century

-Colorado Labor Wars of 1903-04
+Colorado Labor Wars of 1903–04

 During the Western Federation of Miners strike of 1903–04, there was considerable violence, including an explosion at the Vindicator mine which killed two, and an explosion at the Independence Depot which killed thirteen.
 The Cripple Creek Mining District was under occupation by the Colorado National Guard, the Citizens' Alliance was active in the district, and historians continue to debate who was responsible for each incident of violence.
 One likely perpetrator was convicted assassin Harry Orchard.
 A major in the National Guard later testified that the militia was responsible for orchestrated beatings of striking miners.

+Assassination of former Idaho governor, 1905

+Former Idaho governor Frank Steunenberg was killed outside his house by a bomb placed by Harry Orchard, a former miner from the Western Federation of Miners (WFM).
+Orchard claimed he was hired to kill Steunenberg by leadership of the WFM, and that he had been involved in at least 17 other deaths.

 International Association of Bridge Structural Iron Workers, 1906-1911

 Perhaps the most significant example of a campaign of union violence was carried out by the International Association of Bridge Structural Iron Workers from 1906 to 1910.
 With the blessing and financial support of high-ranking leadership, the union set dynamite and nitroglycerine bombs at about 100 sites from 1906 to 1911, typically at construction sites using non-union workers.
 These series of attacks has been described as the largest domestic terrorism spree in American history.

 The bombings were carried out in retaliation against workplaces that used open shop policies (allowing non-union and union workers side by side, or prohibiting unions altogether), rather than closed shops (union only).
 The bombs were purportedly placed with the intention of damaging property, not people, but several explosions injured people (e.g., "5 or 6" injuries at a Hoboken, New Jersey construction site in the early morning of March 31, 1909), and on other occasions passersby or night watchmen came within minutes of being at the scene of explosions.
 Approximately one hundred structures were damaged or destroyed by dynamite, including bridges, viaducts, railroad tracks and loaded rail cars, machine shops, office buildings, and warehouses in the states of Illinois, Indiana, New York, Ohio, Iowa, Michigan, Wisconsin, Massachusetts, New Jersey, Missouri, California and Utah.
 Financial damages ran into the hundreds of thousands of dollars in contemporary calculation.
 About a hundred non-union workers were assaulted.
 In the Chicago area alone, there were 12 dynamite attacks on non-union construction sites from 1906 to 1911, six of them taking place in 1910.

-Harrison Gray Otis, publisher of the Los Angeles Times, as a vocal opponent of labor unions.
+Harrison Gray Otis, publisher of the Los Angeles Times, was a vocal opponent of labor unions.
 On 1 October 1910, a union dynamite bomb exploded at the Los Angeles Times building.
 The explosion and subsequent fire killed 21 Times workers, and injured 100 more.